aragon/geo-browser-contracts/README.md

 Making calls to the DAO is straightforward, however making execute arbitrary actions requires them to be encoded, stored on chain and be approved before they can be executed.

 To this end, the DAO has a struct called `Action { to, value, data }`, which will make the DAO call the `to` address, with `value` ether and call the given calldata (if any).
-To encode these functions, you can make use of the provided [JS client template](packages/js-client/src).

 It uses the generated typechain artifacts, which contain the interfaces for the available contract methods and allow to easily encode function calls into hex strings.

-See [packages/js-client/src/internal/modules/encoding.ts](packages/js-client/src/internal/modules/encoding.ts) and [decoding.ts](packages/js-client/src/internal/modules/decoding.ts) for a JS boilerplate.

 ## Adding members and editors